Hiking the Camino de Santiago

 Our second climb comes at about the 10 km mark.

 After lunch, the latter part of today’s trail takes us along many pastoral paths of the province of Pontevedra directly to our hotel in the provincial capital city of the same name.
-Pontevedra enjoys a reputation as the primary city of the Camino in Galicia, and this is the second of five nights in the same hotel here.
+Pontevedra enjoys a reputation as the primary city of the Camino in Galicia, and this is the second of six nights in the same hotel here.

 Opt outs are offered again today approximately every two hours as described above under Day 3.